-The common ghost attacks with a chilling touch.
+\The common ghost attacks with a chilling touch.
 The Attack Score is equal to the ghost's EWS.
 The attack is the same as an unarmed melee attack, but any C result has the additional effect of causing a wave of cold to pass through the body of the victim, leaving him totally stunned and gasping for breath for 1 round, and unable to fight, move, or use the Art.

 The common ghost cannot be harmed by any type of weapon.
-Typically, it can be destroyed or driven off in one of two ways:

-- 1) The ghost may be strongly associated with a particular place, such as a house, building, or room, or a particular object, such as a picture, map, or other item that was of value to the life force during its natural life.
+Typically, it can be destroyed or driven off in one of two ways: 1) The ghost may be strongly associated with a particular place, such as a house, building, or room, or a particular object, such as a picture, map, or other item that was of value to the life force during its natural life.
 Destruction of this place or object destroys the common ghost.
-The exact nature of the place or item is left up to you, the CM, or may be specified in the scenario. - 2) The common ghost is often seeking release to another realm of existence.
+The exact nature of the place or item is left up to you, the CM, or may be specified in the scenario.

+2) The common ghost is often seeking release to another realm of existence.
 It must accomplish something left undone in life, or right some wrong it did in life.
 Accomplishing this goal releases the ghost to the other realm, thereby removing it from both the Known and Unknown worlds.

-BANE [AH PUCH]

-PER: N/A STA: N/A STR: N/A

-WPR: (60 + 2D10) or 75 EWS: (120 + 2D10) or 135 ATT: 1; only uses disciplines

-SR: N/A WB: N/A Fear: -35 MV: 100' (I) Type: Independent
+- BANE [AH PUCH] AGL: N/A - DEX: N/A PCN: (90 + 2D10) or 105 PER: N/A STA: N/A STR: N/A WPR: (60 + 2D10) or 75 EWS: (120 + 2D10) or 135 ATT: 1; only uses disciplines SR: N/A WB: N/A Fear: -35 MV: 100' (I) Type: Independent Class:I Disciplines: